 In response to provincial requirements for an annual three-year education plan, the three-year education plan for the district (Appendix I) has been developed based on the district's budget planning process.
-The plan is prepared by a team of staff and aggregates results already reviewed by trustee sub-committees.
-After review and approval by the board, the report will be submitted to Alberta Learning.
+The plan aggregates results already reviewed by trustee sub-committees.